Samibo-cmd/alx-system_engineering-devops/0x02-shell_redirections/README.md

-22-users_and_homes contains a command that displays all users and their home directories, sorted by users 100-empty_casks contains a command that finds all empty files and directories in the current working directory 101-gifs contains the comand to print the list of file with .gif
+22-users_and_homes contains a command that displays all users and their home directories, sorted by users 100-empty_casks contains a command that finds all empty files and directories in the current working directory 101-gifs contains the comand to print the list of file with .gif 102-acrostic contains a command to decode acrostic that use the first letter of each line